-(La-sa-let) French words meaning “the little room”, is also the name of a little French village nestled in the Alps where an extraordinary occurrence took place near the village on September 19, 1846.
-Today, it is the site of a shrine built to celebrate an appearance of the Mother of Jesus to two children.
-It is holy ground for the Mother of God came to this remote area to invite all her children to the reconciling love of her Son, Jesus.
+La Salette (French La-sa-let, “the little room”), is the name of a little French village nestled in the Alps where the Blessed Mother appear to two children on September 19, 1846.
+Today, it is the site of a shrine built to celebrate the apparition.
+It is holy ground as the Mother of God came to this remote area to invite all her children to the reconciling love of her Son, Jesus.
 It is a place of faith and prayer, a place of prophetic challenge to our time, a place of pilgrimage.

 The event took place on a sleepy Saturday afternoon.
 Children woke from a nap near the slopes of Mt.
 Gargas where the cows they were herding were also resting.
 Suddenly, they came upon a brilliant ball of light in which a Beautiful Lady sat weeping with her face in her hands.
 They were afraid, but as she spoke their fears began to subside.
 She began speaking to them, saying, “Come closer, my children.
 Do not be afraid.”

 With tears still in her eyes, she spoke of the sadness caused by those who had no room in their lives for God.
 She spoke of the evils of the day and of the need for conversion.
 She continued speaking to the children for the better part of an hour.
 Finally, she ended the discourse with the words, “Well, my children, you will make this known to all my people.”
 Then she slowly disappeared into the sky.